cuplsensor/cuplcodec/docs/specification/specs.rst

    TNF and flags for the NDEF record.

+.. spec:: Features for low memory utilisation
+   :id: CODEC_SPEC_4
+   :status: open
+   :links: CODEC_REQ_5

-.. spec:: Customisable NDEF properties
+.. spec:: Features to reduce memory wear
    :id: CODEC_SPEC_2
    :status: open
-   :links: CODEC_REQ_4
+   :links: CODEC_REQ_8

-   The NDEF message can be customised in several ways.

-.. spec:: Features for low resource use.
+.. spec:: Features for low power consumption
-   :id: CODEC_SPEC_4
+   :id: CODEC_SPEC_8
    :status: open
-   :links: CODEC_REQ_5
+   :links: CODEC_REQ_9

 .. spec:: Zero user configuration
    :id: CODEC_SPEC_6
    :links: CODEC_REQ_7

-   The sensor must run without input from the user.
+   The encoder must run without input from the user.
 This includes after the Power-on-Reset when a battery is replaced.

 .. spec:: URL stores all required data.
    :id: CODEC_SPEC_7
    :links: CODEC_REQ_10

-   Informatio nsuch as time interval between samples must be conveyed in the URL.
+   All data required by the decoder must be conveyed in the URL.
+This includes the time interval between samples, the circular buffer format and the encoder version number.

+.. spec:: URL status information
+   :id: CODEC_SPEC_9
+   :links: CODEC_REQ_11

+   Status information will include
+   1. State of the circular buffer (how many times it has looped back to the start).
+   2. Battery voltage
+   3. Cause of the most recent microcontroller reset
+   4. Total number of resets (this may eventually loop back to 0).